Reblexis/checkers-ai/documentation/user_documentation.md

 #### Game loop output
 - **Line 1: move**.
 The first line will contain the move the agent wants to make.
 First number `n` will represent the amount of different positions the agent visits during the move (including the starting and ending one).
 The next `n` pairs of numbers will represent the visited positions.
-The first number in the pair will represent the row (from 0 to 7 top to bottom), the second number will represent the column (from 0 to 7 left to right).
+The first number in the pair will represent the column (from 0 to 7 left to right), the second number will represent the row (from 0 to 7 top to bottom).